valeryshel/valeryshel/README.md

 ### Hi there 👋

-My name is Lera and I'm Web-dev.✨
+My name is Lera and I'm Web-developer.✨
 Here is my CV:
 https://valeryshel.github.io/Valerys-CV/

-- 🔭 I am currently working as a front-end developer at A&D Mortgage.
+- 🔭 I'm currently working as a front-end developer at A&D Mortgage.
-- 🌱 I’m currently learning JavaScript animations, TypeScript and PHP.
+- 🌱 I'm currently learning JavaScript animations, TypeScript and PHP.
+- 👩‍💻 Your caring mentor and friend
 - 📫 How to reach me: valeryshel@gmail.com
 - ⚡ Fun fact: Koalas have human-like fingerprints.